AdvancedPhotonSource/cohere/docs/source/define_alg_seq.rst

 Sub-Trigger
 ===========
 | For sub-trigger configuration, the trigger is a list of triggers, i.e. a list of lists.
 Each internal list is a sub-trigger.
-| The following features: shrink wrap (SW), lowpass filter (LPF), and phase constrain (PHC) can be defined as sub-triggers.
+| The following features: shrink wrap (SW), and phase constrain (PHC) can be defined as sub-triggers.
 The literals listed in parenthesis are used to define the sub-triggers in algorithm_sequence.
 | For example a shrink_wrap_trigger = [[5, 1, 100], [0, 3], [5]] defines sub-triggers: SW0, SW1, SW2 respectively.
 | Since the sub-triggers are associated with algorithm sequence, they must be attached to the projection algorithm in algorithm_sequence parameter, for example: 20*ER.SW0 + 180*HIO.SW1 + 20*ER.SW2 + 180*HIO.SW1 +20*ER.SW0.
 | In this case the first sub-trigger SW0 will be applied during the first 20 iterations, then during next 180 iterations the trigger SW1 is applied, and so on.